The maps above and below show how the world looks to people with different types of colour blindness.

 Blue Cone Monochromacy: Affects fewer than 1 in 100,000 people and can make them sensitive to light, have poor central vision, and results in poor colour discrimination.

 Interestingly, it is now possible to buy Colorblindness Correction Glasses, that can help fix red-green colour blindness.

-If you’d like to learn more about colour blindness the following books may be of interest:
+If you’d like to learn more about colour blindness the following books and resources may be of interest:

 - What is Color Blindness?: What to Know if You’re Diagnosed With Color Blindness